tasnimul-swe280/ai-ethics-decision-simulator/README.md

 - IBM Software Engineering
 - Microsoft Data Structure and Algorithm

-It demonstrates how ethical reasoning can be implemented using C programming in a console-based application.
+It demonstrates how ethic can be implemented using C programming in a console-based application.

 ---